JacobTh98/EIT_mapper_vae/README.md

 ## 2. Mapper

-If the vae run was succesfully, you can train the mapper based on the same data-set.
+If the vae run was succesfull, you can train the mapper based on the same data-set.